ric-vazq/Flappymon/README.md

 # Main Functions
 - The player controls the jumping for the "bird" using space or the up arrow
+- upon the pressing of the previously mentioned buttons a jump movement happens and sfx play
 - The bird is affected by realistic gravity, constantly pulling it down.
-- Once the bird clears a pipe this is removed and the score increases.
+- Once the bird clears a pipe, the obstacle is removed and the score increases.
 - At certain increments the player evolves and their sprite changes.
-- The pipes have a constant speed and interval in which they are set in.
-In higher levels the interval is increased.
+- The pipes have a constant speed which simulates movement in the game.
+- The pipes are added in using an in game timer based on the 60 fps.
+As certain score thresholds the interval is increased.
+- The Game Screen and Restart Screen both have background music as well as interactive sfx.

 # Backlog Functions
 - a Pause Button
-- a High Score board
+- a High Score Board
-- music for the game

 # Technologies Used